FabioDefilippo/fdsecurity/README.md

 # FDSecurity

 ## Welcome to the Official FDSecurityAV repository!
-If you want download FDSecurityAV software, click <a href="https://github.com/FabioDefilippo/fdsecurity/tree/main/FDSecurityAV">here</a> and download FDSecurityAV-v1.0.0.x.exe file!
+If you want download FDSecurityAV software, click <a href="https://github.com/FabioDefilippo/fdsecurity/tree/main/FDSecurityAV">here</a> and download FDSecurityAV-FULL-PACKAGE.zip file!

 </br>